 Who sells whole life insurance?

 While insurance companies are the ones who offer whole life products, you shouldn’t try to buy them directly from the companies.
 Instead, you should speak to an independent agent or broker, who can help you compare whole life insurance policies from a variety of companies.
 This advice is the same if you’re looking for term life insurance as well.
+(Policygenius can help you quickly compare life insurance quotes here.)

 What's good about whole life insurance?

-Your premiums will typically stay level for your entire lifetime.
+Your premiums typically stay level for your entire lifetime.
 Most whole life insurance products feature level premiums, which means your insurance company cannot raise prices as you get older or if you get sick.
 Term life insurance also features this, but because whole life is meant to last much longer, this point is sometimes of concern to shoppers.

 Some of your premium goes into a tax-deferred savings account with interest.
 Like all insurance products, your premium goes to the insurance company to help spread out financial risk among a large group of people.
 However, what makes cash value life insurance products like whole life insurance unique is that some of your premium is being set aside into a savings account, which your life insurance company will deposit dividends into as an interest payment.